BaiLab/Read-Split-Fly/README.md

 For questions, please contact Jeff Kinne <jkinne@cs.indstate.edu>

 Read-Split-Run is copyright(c) 2014-2015 Yongsheng Bai, Brandon Donham, Randal J. Kaufman, Jeff Kinne.
-<br>Read-Split-Fly is copyright(c) 2015-2016 Yongsheng Bai, Jeff Kinne, Aaron Cox, Feng Jiang.
+<br>Read-Split-Fly is copyright(c) 2015-2016 Yongsheng Bai, Jeff Kinne, Aaron Cox, Feng Jiang, Siva Dharman Naidu.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.